PostHog/posthog.com/contents/customers/adauris.md

 “The data stack evolution of Adauris has been really interesting on the engineering side,” says Co-founder and CTO Varun Sharma.
 “The initial MVP used Google Tag Manager and just basic API calls.
 Then we started to put in much more refined data points with Mongo, and eventually progressed from there to Mixpanel and Segment.”

-“I quickly got just completely exhausted with each of those solutions however.
+“I quickly got just completely exhausted with each of those solutions, however.
 Mongo was very difficult for us to use, for example, while Segment was very expensive.
 It was only when I found PostHog did I find a platform that was magically a perfect fit!”

 After some initial research, Varun signed Adauris up to the [PostHog for Startups](/startups) program and began thinking about how the team could use PostHog to replace multiple tools in its stack.